 brainstorm

 Okay, i’m back, and we’re back.
 It’s nice to be back.
 I like Y---, of course.
 What a nice guy.
-It’s just good to be here, ya know?
-Yeah, what the hell, sure, more time in the damn flow of things.
-But shit, this is kinda a nice lifestyle lowkey.
 He’s just here doing his thing.
 Wait....
 The thing O-- said about how twenty-four hour shifts in the nick you have a

 strange serenity.

 Maybe he was onto something....
 It’s kinda nice to still be here....
-I’m here, and no one else is here, and i can totally see how he might enjoy that.
-And yeah, i know i’ll be going back and getting some dinner somewhere.
-Maybe i’ll go eat at [thai place]....
-Yeah, that sounds really nice.
-We’ll get some [thai], and then we go right back up to my home, and we go to bed.
-Simply put.
+I’m here, and no one else is here (except Y---), and i can totally see how one might enjoy that.

 consciousness might exist

-in the newborns to more of an extent than we realize, in a seed on a smaller scale than any of us know....
+in the newborns to more of an extent than we realize, in a seed, on a smaller scale than anyone seems to think is possible.

-And Y--- was saying how 'exit procedure' happened to the baby with the tumor because they....
-Well, exit procedure is just when you, likeeeeee, when you intubate the baby before it’s even fully out, and that’s kinda crazy to me.
+He was also saying how they did 'exit procedure' on the baby with the tumor because they....
+Well, exit procedure is when you intubate the baby before it’s fully out of the birth canal, and that’s kinda crazy to me.

 intervention

-It’s a sign, actually, of the interventionism at its most fucking neuritotic.
+It’s a sign, actually, of the interventionism at its most neurotic.
 We want this baby to live so badly that we’re willing to put a tube inside of its throat before it's even out.

 Damnnnnnnnnnnnnnnnn